gabboraron/Play_with_Docker_Classroom/README.md

 > - Services to expose, such as storage and network configuration
 > - Command to run when the container is launched
 >
-> Let's map these aspects to an example Dockerfile.
+> Let's map these aspects to an example `Dockerfile`.
 Suppose we're creating a Docker image for our ASP.NET Core website.
 The Dockerfile might look like the following example:

 ````Bash
 # Step 1: Specify the parent image for the new image
 FROM ubuntu:18.04